 (5) The method by which the incentive payments are provided to a kinship caregiver.

 (F) The amendments made to this section by Am.
 Sub.
 H.B.
-119 of the 127th general assembly shall not affect the eligibility of any kinship caregiver whose eligibility was established before the effective date of the amendments.
+119 of the 127th general assembly shall not affect the eligibility of any kinship caregiver whose eligibility was established before June 30, 2007.

 Amended by 130th General Assembly File No. TBD, HB 213, §1, eff.
 9/17/2014.